SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 #ToDo

+*sync/delete when unpublish

+* new sorted is case sensitive

 * pages app

 Add facility for displaying a content type (or a specific content item) within a section of a page